binaryeq/daleq/design-notes.md

 ASM represents them as [a single `aload` instruction](https://asm.ow2.io/javadoc/org/objectweb/asm/Opcodes.html).
 We follow this approach.

-The facts are extracted from bytecode using `io.github.bineq.daleq.factextraction.FactExtractor`, and the database is created in a local folder.
+The facts are extracted from bytecode using `io.github.bineq.daleq.edb.FactExtractor`, and the database is created in a local folder.
 This **extensional database (EDB for short)** consists of `<predicate-name>.fact` files (tab separated) containing fact definitions, and a `.souffle` file containing predicate definitions and import declarations for the respective fact files.